hashicorp/terraform-cdk/website/docs/cdktf/examples.html.md

 -> **Note:** CDK for Terraform is currently in [beta](/docs/cdktf/index.html#project-maturity-and-production-readiness).

+This page contains links to tutorials, example projects in every supported language, explanatory videos, and other resources.

 ## Tutorials

 Follow these hands-on tutorials from HashiCorp Learn: [Write CDK for Terraform Configurations](https://learn.hashicorp.com/collections/terraform/cdktf)